Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 175,229, 58,967 total housing units (homes and apartments), and a median house value of $215,201, Cape Coral real estate prices are well above average cost compared to national prices.
+With 189,343 people, 64,981 houses or apartments, and a median cost of homes of $254,338, Cape Coral real estate prices are well above average cost compared to national prices.

-Relative to Florida, our data show that Cape Coral's latest annual appreciation rate is higher than 60% of the other cities and towns in Florida.
+Relative to Florida, our data show that Cape Coral's latest annual appreciation rate is lower than 60% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Cape Coral differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Cape Coral - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Cape Coral real estate investment or home purchase decisions.

 |$365,001 - $487,000||13.1|

 |$244,001 - $365,000||29.5|